 Make sure you are using a good spark plug.
 Use an ohmmeter to test your ignition coil to confirm there isn’t a break in the continuity.
 Replace the coil when you find your ignition coil is bad.

-10. Plugged Spark Arrestor on a RedMax Leaf Blower
+10. Plugged Spark Arrestor

 There is a small metal screen that keeps hot exhaust material from shooting out of the leaf blower and causing injury or starting a fire.
 This small screen will become plugged with a buildup of carbon that will affect how the engine runs.

 Disconnect the spark plug wire.
 On most RedMax blower models, you will remove the engine cover and the engine exhaust cover to access the spark arrestor screen.

 Carefully remove the spark arrestor screen.
 Clean the screen with a metal brush.